Our Favorite Quiet Destinations to Get Away From It All

 Boundary Waters Canoe Adventure

-After the summer crowds have left, the quiet beauty of the Boundary Waters Canoe Area Wilderness (BWCA) rewards paddlers who explore the winding rivers, scenic lakes, and deep woodlands of this protected area.
+After the summer crowds have left, the quiet beauty of the Boundary Waters Canoe Area Wilderness (BWCA) rewards paddlers who explore this protected area's winding rivers, scenic lakes, and deep woodlands.

-In September, the air is crisp and the fall colors are starting.
+In September, the air is crisp, and the fall colors are starting to peep out.
 On our autumn canoe journey, we travel through a chain of lakes, picking a route that fits our desire to balance seeing as much as possible with having time to relax.

 Portage your way through the quiet lakes and “remote” campsites of the BWCA.
-Learn something about your paddling style at the beginning of this trip and practice those lessons during.
+Learn something about your paddling style at the beginning of this trip and practice those lessons.
 Enjoy camp meals, laughter at campfires, and newfound peace after your journey through this backcountry water paradise.

 Living the Cowgirl Life